rpasta42/LispWebLang/README.md

-Certainly!
-Below is an updated version of the README with additional examples added at the end.

----

 # README for LispWebLang

 Welcome to LispWebLang, the new LISP for web development!
 LispWebLang is a modern, expressive, and powerful language designed to reimagine web development.
 It's a unified language that integrates the capabilities of HTML, CSS, and JavaScript into a single, coherent system focused on simplicity, performance, and developer experience.